peggyrayzis/react-native-create-bridge/README.md

 Bridging native modules & UI components made easy!
 If you're a JavaScript developer writing your first lines of native code or a more experienced developer looking to eliminate boilerplate from your React Native workflow, this tool is for you.

 ## Getting Started
-1. `npm install -g react-native-create-bridge` or `yarn global add react-native-create-bridge`
+1. `npm install -s react-native-create-bridge` or `yarn add react-native-create-bridge`
-2. From the root of your React Native project, run `create-bridge`
+2. From the root of your React Native project, run `react-native create-bridge`
 3. The prompts will ask you for:
   - Your bridge module name
   - Whether you want to create a native module or UI component (or both!)